waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Fossil Quest - Hypotheses Log

 - **Active Hypotheses (Ranked by Plausibility):**
     - The Hiker on 1F will move if Flash is used nearby.
+(Result: Failed.
+Prof. Oak prevents field move use.)
     - The Rocket Grunt will be satisfied if a Pokémon uses 'Ancient Power' in battle against him.
     - The Rocket Grunt will move if a Geodude uses Self-Destruct in battle against him.
     - The Hiker will move once the Pokédex is completed for all Mt.
 Moon native species.